jddunn/jddunn.github.io/_posts/projects/tenets.md

                 progress.advance(scan_task)
 ```

-And based on the intentions classified in the prompt, rankings are adjusted with some weights:
+And based on the intentions classified in the prompt, rankings are adjusted with some weights.

 ```python
 if intent == "debug":